 When you log into LittleBig Connection platform, you can already see on the left side of the homepage, an overview of the open RFPs published on the marketplace.

-To view all the open RFPs, you may access the RFPs tab and click on Search a RFP.
+To view all the open RFPs, access the RFPs tab and click on Search a RFP.

-You will be redirected to a new page, where you can search by keyword, skill, position, or company name, according to the type of RFP you target.
+You will be redirected to a new page, where you can search by keyword, ID, skill, position, or company name, according to the type of RFP you target.
 You may also add filters like location, start date, etc. by clicking on the icon and menu called All criteria.
+Finally, you can also filter the RFPs to display only the ones for which you are a preferred supplier, by activating the toggle button Show only RFP for which I am preferred.

 For every RFP, you will see individual cards containing a summary of some key information.

-To know more about the RFP you are interested in, you can click on it, you will be redirected to its page, where you will have all the available information within:
+To know more about the RFP you are interested in, click on it to be redirected to its page, where you will have all the available information within:

 Respond to an RFP

-To respond to an RFP, click on Make a proposal in the top right corner of the RFP page.
+To respond to an RFP, click on the green button Make a proposal located in the top right corner of the RFP page.

-Then, you are redirected to the page to write your proposal.
-On the right-hand side, you can read again the dates and location info for the project, and the rest of the page is for you to fill in the necessary information for your proposal.
+You are then redirected to the proposal form.
+On the right-hand side, you may find once again the dates and location of the project, in the main area of the page, you will be able to fill in the necessary data, required in order to validate your proposal.

-- Availability: add the date from which you will be available to start the project
+- Availability: add the date from which your Consultant will be available to start the project

 - Client fee